Python-Test-Engineer/Python-Test-Engineer/README.md

 - TALK: JWT and Authentication - WPHooked London September 2019

 - TALK: Decoupled WordPress and WP Components - WordCamp Brighton August 2019.

-##  Currently...

-I am developing a Python Testing Framework that has 3 self-contained Test Suites to enable ease of use for developers and testers. https://github.com/iwswordpress/generic-pytest-playwright-pytest-bdd-framework

 ##  Published Udemy Courses
 Udemy is a great learning platform and having sales at least once a month, courses can be purchased for ~ £15/$15 USD.